 Who can come & how do I get referred?

-You will need to be registered with a GP surgery within East Dorset and have been diagnosed with a life-limiting illness.
-We will discuss your care with your GP, with your permission, before you attend.
+You will need to be registered with a GP surgery within East Dorset and have been diagnosed with Lymphoedema which has been caused by cancer and/or its treatment.

-You can be referred to the Lymphoedema Clinic by any health care professional directly linked to your care or you can refer yourself by calling 01202 708470.
+You can be referred to the Lymphoedema Clinic by any health care professional directly linked to your care.

 Will I be charged for this service?